 Yes, rubber plants do remove some toxins from the air.
 It’s been known to remove formaldehyde from the air making this a great plant to have in your home!

-I hope this rubber plant care post inspires you to try out a new plant and have success doing it!
+I hope this care post inspires you to try out the Rubber Tree and have success growing and caring it!
 Now the question is – do you keep them small or let them grow giant?!

 And if you’re looking for even more plant posts, be sure to check out one of these!